Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware: Repetition code with flag qubits

 We can infer the most probable correction operator by analyzing the syndromes obtained from the measurement results.
-A syndrome graph is constructed for this purpose.
-Fig. \ref{fig3} depicts a two-dimensional syndrome graph in which the node denotes each bit of the syndrome in time and space, and the edges represent corresponding errors.
+A detector graph is constructed for this purpose.
+Fig. \ref{fig3} depicts a two-dimensional detector graph in which the node denotes a parity of measurement outcome bits that is deterministic when the code is noiseless, in time and space, and the edges represent errors that flip the corresponding detectors \cite{pymatching2}.
+These errors create a detection event that flips the outcome of a detector to 1.
 Edges can be classified into T, S, and ST errors.
-The S(T) error denotes the error in the data qubit (syndrome or flag qubit), which produces a pair of defect syndromes in the corresponding nodes.
-The ST error denotes the case of consideration of an error that produces two defect syndromes diagonally such as an error of two-qubit gates on a data qubit, which can be seen in Fig. \ref{fig0}.
+The S(T) error denotes the error in the data qubit (syndrome or flag qubit), which produces a pair of detection events in the corresponding detectors.
+The ST error denotes the case of consideration of an error that produces two detection events diagonally such as an error of two-qubit gates on a data qubit, which can be seen in Fig. \ref{fig0}.
 A combination of these three types can express the errors in a system.
 The virtual node in the graph is employed to denote the error in the data qubit on the boundary (S error).
 Each edge has a weight calculated based on its error probability.\\

-Once a syndrome graph is constructed, the decoding process follows: First, we extract the defect syndromes from the syndrome bit-string and map them onto the syndrome graph.
-Second, we build a defect syndrome graph by evaluating the weight of every edge constructed by the defect syndrome nodes.
-The defect syndrome graph consists of syndrome nodes corresponding to the defect syndromes.
-Third, we find the pairs of defect syndromes by constructing a defect syndrome graph and applying a minimum weight perfect matching (MWPM) algorithm.
-Fourth, the most probable correction operator is obtained from the results of the MWPM algorithm\cite{pymatching,pymatching2}.\\ Two methods can be used to evaluate the weights of a syndrome graph.
-The first method exploits the error rates of every gate in the IBM hardware\cite{strategy}.
+When finding the most plausible correction operators, the decoder will use the detector graph for computing the weights of every pair of detection events in the given syndrome bit-string.
+We decompose complex errors that create more than a pair of detection events into space-, time-, and spacetime-like errors and estimate weights for every pair of edges based on the detector graph.
+This process will require pairing a set of detection events using decomposed errors in a detector graph.
+To pair them, conventionally, the blossom algorithm has been widely used; its complexity is $O(s^3 log(s))$, where $s$ is the number of detection events.
+To reduce it for real-time decoding, recent research has put efforts into balancing the time and accuracy, such as the Pymatching decoder and the sparse blossom algorithm \cite{pymatching,pymatching2}.\\ Two methods can be used to evaluate the weights of a detector graph.
+The first method exploits the error rates of every gate in the IBM hardware \cite{strategy}.
 The second method uses the correlation between the results of the measured samples from the quantum circuit.